OUR INTERVIEW TIPS & ADVICE

-At Arthur Edward we are really passionate about finding the perfect person their dream job, so we’ve prepared some interview tips that will get you ready to impress your new employer.
+At Arthur Edward we are dedicated to helping you find your dream job, so we’ve prepared some interview tips that will get you ready to impress your new employer.

-An interview should be a pleasure not a chore, for both parties.
-It should be a time for you to find out more about the company and the role you are applying for, and for the interviewer to find out about you and your suitability both for the company and the role.
+An interview should be a pleasure not a chore for both parties.
+It should be a time for you to find out more about the company and the role you have applied for, and for the interviewer to find out about you and your suitability both for the company and the role.

 You should always be yourself, but make sure it’s the very best version of you and don’t let your personal standards slip.
-Remember that you have control over what you do or do not say in an interview, so make sure you mention all the points you want to cover!
+Remember that you have full control over what you say or do not say in an interview, so make sure you mention all the points you want to cover.

 Listen very carefully and keep your answers on track.
-Do not waﬄe or meander away from the subject of the question.
-Try to back up any information with relevant examples.
-It is not enough to say “I am confident”, you need to illustrate an example that proves you are confident.
+Do not waﬄe or wander from the subject of the question.
+Try to support information with relevant examples.
+It is not enough to say “I am confident”, you need to illustrate an example that proves you behave with confidence.

-The most important thing is to be prepared.
+The single most important thing is to prepare well.

 Don’t just turn up; do your research, look on the web and in store at product, brand and competitors, prepare some questions, write them down in a list and tick them oﬀ as, and when, they get answered during the course of the interview.